ony3000/prettier-plugin-classnames/README.md

 First available in v0.7.2.

 Formatting will be up to 67% faster.
-Note that the output of nested expressions may differ slightly.
+Note that Node.js version must be 17 or higher, and the output of nested expressions may be slightly different.

 <!-- prettier-ignore -->
 Default | CLI&nbsp;Override | API&nbsp;Override